ScholCommLab/cancer-news/README.md

-# Making headlines: An analysis of US government-funded cancer research mentioned in online media
+# Data from: Making headlines: An analysis of US government-funded cancer research mentioned in online media

 > This repository provides external input data, code, and analysis scripts to fully reproduce results.